 Applicants from Alberta must have achieved a valid high school diploma with completion of a grade 12 English (English 30 preferred).
-Those students not meeting this requirement, but having Mature Student Status (read late on this page), will also be considered.
+Those students not meeting this requirement, but having Mature Student Status (see below), will also be considered.

 Applicants from other Provinces or Territories